 It's crucial to understand essential electronic components—especially when you plan to invent an electronic project.
-With this, you can detect features in good and bad conditions—which is an electronic circuit troubleshooting skill.
-In other words, if you want to get the best results, you need to do a diode test and ensure that other essential components like the LED, resistors, etc., are in good condition.
-That way, you won't have issues when you assemble the ingredients in a PCB.
+With this, you can detect features in good and bad conditions—an electronic circuit troubleshooting skill.
+In other words, if you want the best results, you need to do a diode test and ensure that other essential components, like the LED, resistors, etc., are in good condition.
+That way, you won't have issues assembling the ingredients in a PCB.

 But, if you decide to assemble things before confirming the state of the components, it may be difficult to spot the problem.

 Luckily, we'll focus on the diode test in this article.

 What Is a Diode Test?

 A diode is a simple two-pin device with a built-in electric field that conducts electric current in one direction.
 And the diode comes from semiconductor materials.